Diaa-E/calculator/README.md

     -While expression is NOT EMPTY

-        -If next character in expression is a number -Add token to test String
+        -If next token in expression is a number and not the last token -Add token to test String
-            -continue loop
+        else if next token in expression is a number and is the last token -Add token to test String
+            -push number into stack
         -else
-            -push test string into number stack
+            -push number into stack
-            -clear test string
+            -clear number
-            -push next token into Operation stack
+            -push next token into stack

 *Converting expression to postfix algorithm: